 - HomePlate – They confirm under FAQ on their website that all products are gluten-free although not certified.
 Their peanut butter* has peanuts, cane sugar, palm fruit oil, and salt as ingredients.

 - Laura Scudder’s – Their 2-ingredient peanut butter* is labeled as gluten-free, but they claim on their website that all products are gluten-free, but not certified.

 - Legendary Foods – They only produce flavored nut butter*.
-However, they confirm under FAQ on their website that all kinds of nut butter do no have any gluten-containing ingredient albeit not certified.
+However, they confirm under the FAQ on their website that all kinds of nut butter do no have any gluten-containing ingredients albeit not certified.

 - Peter Pan – Not labeled gluten-free, although the”Smart label” application via their website says so.
 There is no FAQ section to get more information.

 - Reese’s (Hershey) – Not labeled gluten-free, and neither their website lists peanut butter* on the certified GF product list.

 - Smucker’s – Only 2 ingredients, but not labeled as gluten-free.
 However, in the product info displayed on their website, they claim their peanut butter* products to be gluten-free.